NUbots/NUbots/module/behaviour/skills/Getup/README.md

 ## Dependencies

 * The Script Engine module is required to execute the scripts
-* The Darwin Motion Manager module is required to notify when scripts finish
 * The Filtered Sensors module is required to retrieve the current orientation